artialex/artialex.github.io/public/notes/The way I write these notes.md

 and when the number of bookmarks was close to 1000 I noticed that I don't use most of them and will never do

-Then I made multiple attempts to keep my notes as markdown files editing them in VSCode (with [MPE](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) extension) syncing them via Dropbox.
+Then I had multiple attempts to keep my notes as markdown files editing them in VS Code (with [MPE](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) extension) and syncing them via Dropbox.
 These attempts were somewhat convenient, but they lack structure and system, so they always turned out to be a pile of disconnected pieces of work

 After that I tried Notion.
 I like the design but dislike its lack of speed.
-Sometimes I wanted to store some piece of information but Notion took so much time to launch I forgot what I wanted to
+Sometimes I wanted to store some piece of information but Notion took so much time to launch I forgot what I wanted to do

 Then I used Workflowy, but the idea of having a lot of lists quickly became not handy